opil/documentation/docs/admin/RAN/opil_server_ran_install.md

   <node name="firos" pkg="firos" type="core.py"/>
 ```

 This line starts rviz which displays the current position of the robot.
-If no visualization is favoured, comment this line out:
+If no visualization is favoured, comment this line out.
 ```xml
   <!-- RVIZ -->
   <node name="rviz" pkg="rviz" type="rviz" args="-d $(find mars_simulation)/rviz/opil_finnland.rviz" />
 ```

-This line starts the build in simulation:
+This line starts the build in simulation.
 ```xml
   <!--  ****** Stage simulation *****  -->
   <include file="$(find mars_simulation)/launch/opil_finnland_simulation.launch"/>
 ```
  Sets the namespace for the runs node(s).
-(In v3.0.0-alpha no namespace is used):
+(In v3.0.0-alpha no namespace is used)
 ```xml
   <!-- <group ns="/opil/iot"> -->
   .. some content ...